Updated December 2022

 Hoi An is a buyer’s paradise.
 There are souvenir shops, clothes shops, boutiques, art galleries, tailors and great markets.
 As with everything in Vietnam, prices are incredibly cheap.

 Like many Asian countries, Vietnam has embraced the West.
 Clothing reflects this.
 What you will still find everywhere, however, is traditional Vietnamese Ao Dai.
 You can buy Ao Dai cheaply in most tourists shops.
 However, for something more special have one made up.
 Whether you are skinny or mập (plump) every woman looks incredible in Ao Dai.

 The best place to buy silk in Hoi An is the Silk Village.
 Whilst it is expensive, their silk is the finest you’ll find.
 They also have the most extensive choice.

 For boutiques and souvenirs the best place to shop is Hoi An Old Town.
 However, if you’re looking for bargains such as cheap jeans, kids clothing, men and ladies fashion head to Ly Thuong Kiet.
 Shops like Blue Exchange where you can pick up women, men’s and kids clothing offer terrific value.

-Hoi An shopping is a buyers paradise.
+Hoi An shopping is a buyer’s paradise.
 Popular shopping items include, leather bags, Non La Hats, Ao Dai, lanterns, ceramics, paintings, North-face merchandise, Vietnamese coffee, custom made shoes, straw bags and jewelry.
 For the ‘fruit cases’ amongst us, buy up big on the ubiquitous Banana Shirts on sale around Hoi An.
-On mass wearing of these banal outfits certainly bring zest to any party.
+En masse wearing of these incredible outfits certainly bring zest to any party.